 Most pregnancies are medically uneventful and end happily in the birth of a healthy baby.
-Your first -- and most important -- step is to sign up for a comprehensive prenatal program with an obstetrician (a doctor who specializes in pregnancy and childbirth) or a midwife.
-You and your developing baby will get routine monitoring to make sure everything is going well, and if it isn't, you will be referred for appropriate care.
-You and your partner will get confidence-building information about each stage of your pregnancy, including labor, childbirth, and the care and feeding of a newborn.
+Your first and most important step is to sign up for a comprehensive prenatal program with an obstetrician (a doctor who specializes in pregnancy and childbirth) or a midwife.
+You and your developing baby will get routine monitoring to make sure everything is going well, and if it isn't, you'll get a referral for appropriate care.
+You will get reliable information about each stage of your pregnancy, including labor, childbirth, and the care and feeding of a newborn.

-Yet you still have 40 weeks to wonder whether certain physical discomforts are serious enough for medical intervention or are minor problems you can deal with on your own.
+Pregnancy brings many changes to your body.
+And you may wonder whether certain physical discomforts are serious enough for medical intervention or are minor problems you can deal with on your own.

-You'll have various kinds of discomforts during pregnancy -- some fleeting, some more permanent.
+You'll have various kinds of discomforts during pregnancy – some fleeting and others that last longer.
 Some may happen in the early weeks, while others emerge closer to the time of delivery.
 Still others may start early and then go away, only to return later.

 Every person's pregnancy is unique, so you may not have all of the changes described below.